-The Campaign system is a way for players to explore new territory and claim land and estates for resource gathering.
+The Campaigning is a way for players to explore new territory and claim land and estates for resource gathering, either on ground or through airship or naval travel.
 In addition, it can be used to set up encounters and modules through advanced intel and planning.
-It is played on a hex grid map, with players controlling hirelings who perform various tasks, using turns at a macro scale.
-At the end of these turns, modules or encounters may be required to execute the details in a "hands on" manner.
+It is played on a hex grid map, with players controlling their characters and hirelings who perform various tasks, using turns at a macro scale.
+At the end of these turns, modules or encounters may be required to execute the details in a "hands on" live action manner.